-- CO1 Expand function in Taylor's and Maclaurin's series - CO2 Trace the Cartesian and Polar curves - CO3 The student will be able to apply the partial differentiation to compute the minima and maxima of functions of two variables. - CO4 The student will be able to compute areas and volumes by integration. - CO5 Solve linear differential equations of higher order and homogenous differential equations with constant coefficients.
+CO1: Expand function in Taylor's and Maclaurin's series.

+CO2: Trace the Cartesian and Polar curves.

+CO3: Apply the partial differentiation to compute the minima and maxima of functions of two variables.

+CO4: Compute areas and volumes by integration.

+CO5: Solve linear differential equations of higher order and homogenous differential equations with constant coefficients.

-Differential Calculus: Taylor's and Maclaurin's expansions, Asymptotes and Curvature (Cartesian Coordinates only), Curve tracing (Cartesian and standard Polar Curves- Cardioids, Lemniscates of Bernoulli, Limacon, Equiangular Spiral).
+Differential Calculus: Taylor's and Maclaurin's expansions, Asymptotes and Curvature (Cartesian Coordinates only), Curve tracing (Cartesian and standard Polar Curves-Cardioids, Lemniscates of Bernoulli, Limacon, Equiangular Spiral).